sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

 Interest
 argument x time + fruit x other time

      Ex.
 52. The rate of interest being 5 per cent per month, a certain sum is seen to amount to 96 in a year.
-Say, friend, what is the capital and what the [interest ?](# "The same example occurs in GT, p.
-83, vs. 112.
-Also see GSS, vi.
-22, 24; L (ASS), p.
+Say, friend, what is the capital and what the interest ?[^515], p.
 86, vs. 91; GK, I, p.
 60, lines 10-11.
 Similar examples occur also in Pṛthûdaka's comm. on BrSpSi, xii.
 14.")

+[^515]: "The same example occurs in GT, p.
+83, vs. 112.
+Also see GSS, vi.
+22, 24; L (ASS

      Here argument = 100, time - 1 month, fruit = 5, amount = 96, and other time - 1 year, i.e., 12 months.
 Therefore